s-emanuilov/vector_forge/README.md

   Vector Forge swiftly handle all the images in the specified directory.
 - **Text to Vector transformation**: Effortlessly convert textual data into vectors.
 Choose your model, and Vector Forge will transform your text input into a high-dimensional vector representation.
-- **Support for multiple models**: Vector Forge supports various models for vectorization, including CLIP, Xception, and VGG16, to provide flexibility in handling different data types.
+- **Support for multiple models**: Vector Forge supports various models for vectorization, including CLIP ViT-B/32, CLIP ViT-L/14, Xception,
+  VGG16 and VGG19, to provide flexibility in handling different data types.

 ## ⚙️ Requirements